fineanmol/plant-tree/README.md

-🎋 Updated on Sat, 02 Aug 2025 12:11:17 GMT
+🌱 Updated on Sat, 02 Aug 2025 16:02:04 GMT

-> "Truth can only be found in one place: the code."
+> "Perfection is achieved when there is nothing left to take away."